 4. Cultural And Lifestyle Attractions And Distractions

 I wanted a significant university presence.
 Valencia has a university with an estimated 50,000 students at its three main campuses.
 I wanted history.
-Valencia was founded in 200 B.C.
-I wanted entertainment options—Orquesta de Valencia, multiple venues for opera, ballet, the Berklee College of Music campus, and more.
-Valencia also has a Bioparc (natural habitat for animals), and the Turia Gardens or “Central Park” of Valencia.
+Valencia was founded over 2,000 years ago.
+I wanted entertainment option—Valencia boasts the Orquesta de Valencia, multiple venues for opera and ballet, the Berklee College of Music campus, and more.
+Valencia also has the iconic Turia Gardens running through the city.
+Think about how you enjoy spending your free time and what aspects of your neighborhood are important to you.
 Ask yourself:

 - Is a beach important?
 Or do I prefer mountains?